POSITION: Volunteer Firefighter/EMT

 2. and procedures.

 3. Assumes command of emergency scenes within District 2 in the absence of a command officer or senior firefighter.

-4. Performs assigned duties in maintaining District fire and EMS apparatus, equipment, facilities, and grounds in a state of readiness, cleanliness and presentability.
+4. Performs assigned duties in maintaining District fire and EMS apparatus, equipment, facilities, and grounds in a state of readiness and cleanliness.

-5. In the absence of a command officer or senior firefighter, assumes lieutenant position.
+5. In the absence of a command officer or senior firefighter, assumes responsibility of incident.

 6. Completes incident reports and assists maintaining operational records.

 7. Participates in District 2 community service and public relations activities.

 8. Acquires and maintains skills and knowledge necessary to perform the tasks assigned.

 9. Attends routine and special fire drills and training sessions to enhance the skills required for the position and to keep up-to-date on current district, state, and nationally recognized methods and techniques.

 10. Maintains a current Washington State EMT-B certification.